X16Community/x16-emulator/README.md

 * `-nvram` lets you specify a 64 byte file for the system's non-volatile RAM.
 If it does not exist, it will be created once the NVRAM is modified.
 * `-keymap` tells the KERNAL to switch to a specific keyboard layout.
 Use it without an argument to view the supported layouts.
 * `-noemucmdkeys`  Disable emulator command keys.
+* `-capture` starts the emulator with the mouse/keyboard captured
 * `-sdcard` lets you specify an SD card image (partition table + FAT32).
 Without this option, drive 8 will interface to the current directory on the host.
 * `-fsroot <dir>` specifies a file system root for the HostFS interface.
 This lets you save and load files without an SD card image.
 (As of R42, this is the preferred method.)
 Default is the current working directory.
 * `-startin <dir>` specify the host filesystem directory path that the emulated filesystem starts in.
 Default is the current working directory if it lies within the hierarchy of fsroot, otherwise it defaults to fsroot itself.